Siege of Lyme Regis: Background

-In April 1644, the First English Civil War had been running for twenty months, since King Charles I had raised his banner in Nottingham and declared the Earl of Essex, and by extension Parliament, traitors.
+In April 1644, the First English Civil War had been running for 20 months, since King Charles I had raised his banner in Nottingham and declared the Earl of Essex, and by extension Parliament, traitors.
 That action had been the culmination of religious, fiscal and legislative tensions going back over fifty years.

 State of the war in the West Country

 By the end of 1643, most of the south-west of England was under Royalist control; only Plymouth, Poole and Lyme Regis held out against them.
 The Parliamentarians controlled the navy, and Lyme Regis was strategically important, due to its location between Bristol and the English Channel.
 While the town remained under Parliamentarian control, the Royalists could not reinforce or supply their army in the south-west.
 Conversely, should they succeed in capturing it, they would establish a line of garrisons along the West Country peninsula, from the Bristol Channel at Bristol, to the English Channel in Lyme, isolating the remaining Parliamentarian forces on the peninsula.

 Prince Maurice was a 23-year-old nephew of Charles I. He and his brother, Prince Rupert, sailed to England in August 1642 to support their uncle.
 Maurice was initially given command of a cavalry regiment under his brother, who had been appointed commander of the Royalist cavalry.
 His reputation grew through the war, and he was put in charge of the Royalist forces in Gloucestershire and south Wales before being made lieutenant general for the south-west, acting as the second-in-command to the Marquess of Hertford.
-He spent 1643 campaigning in the region; he took part in the Royalist defeat at Lansdowne, the subsequent victory at Roundway Down, then featured in the capture of Bristol.
+He spent 1643 campaigning in the region; he took part in the marginal Royalist victory at Lansdowne, the subsequent triumph at Roundway Down, then featured in the capture of Bristol.
 After arguments between Rupert and Hertford about who should act as governor of Bristol, the King summoned Hertford to Oxford, with Rupert in charge of the city.
 Maurice assumed sole command of the Royalist army in the south-west.
 He moved his army down to capture Exeter, before joining the unsuccessful siege of Plymouth.
 He fell ill towards the end of the year, and in December retired his forces to Tavistock and Plympton for the winter.